indico/indico/docs/source/installation/translations.rst

 It is useful for translators to verify how the translation looks in production or for administrators who just want to lurk at the incubated translation embryos.

+Alternatively, you may use this guide to expose a translation we do not officially support, in your production version.

 Create your own Indico instance
 -------------------------------